 Why 3D Animation for teaching youth players 6- 12 years old?

-MOTI Sports began as a project between an NFL Football Coach and an animator.
+MOTI Sports, Inc. began as a project between an NFL Football Coach and an animator.
 The Coach was trying to solve the problem of “why are my players not looking at the X’s & O’s diagrams and studying them in their 3-ring notebooks”, but they will watch Madden Football.

-MOTI Sports created a patented 2D to 3D drawing tool that creates 3D animated drills/scenarios/activities for sports coaches and players to watch and gain understanding of the strategy presented.
+We patented a 2D to 3D drawing tool that creates 3D animated drills/scenarios/activities for sports coaches and players to watch and gain understanding of the strategy presented.

-MOTI Sports also uses MOTION Capture to record techniques and skills that players need to learn and master to be able to play the sport well.
+MOTI used motion capture to record techniques and skills that players need to learn and master to be able to play the sport well.

-MOTI Sports creates 3D Animations for teach youth sports to coaches and players because of these benefits:
+We created 3D Animations to teach youth sports to coaches and players because of these benefits:

 - Players ages 6 to 9 relate to Animated Characters – because it is easy to see themselves as that character.